H3rian/PerVerBot-docs/README.md

 - **Custom Profiles**: Create your own user profile to enable match analysis and other personalized features.
 - **CS2 Statistics Chat**: In the dedicated stats channel (if configured by admins), you can chat with the bot about your CS2 performance and get detailed statistics.

+For cs2 and lol analysis you need a profile, see the profile commands details below

 ## Commands

 Here are the main commands you can use: